zolodev/TheRustProgrammingLanguage/README.md

 I could figure out many of the theoretical code and discussion, I had a lot of problem understanding why.
-While Other chapters where very well written and gave a good explaination that I enjoyed reading.
+While Other chapters where very well written and gave a good explanation that I enjoyed reading.

 **I would rate this book 4/5:**